 - History of presenting problem

 - Treatment history

-- Family of origin/procreation and/or current family composition and dynamics: Who does

-the client live with and what are the qualities of the relationships?
+- Family of origin/procreation and/or current family composition and dynamics: Who does the client live with and what are the qualities of the relationships?
 What family members

-live outside of the household?
-Are there any family members with a history of substance

-abuse or mental illness?

 - Developmental history

 - History of sexual development

 - Multicultural considerations

 - Other contextual considerations

 - Contributing medical history

 - Educational history (e.g., highest grade completed, type of educational services received)

 - Work history

 - Substance abuse history

 - Psychosocial stressors (chronic and acute)

 - Strengths

 - Support systems: What natural and/or community supports are available?

 - Client strengths

 - Client interests

 - Clinical presentation: How does the client/student/family present in session?
 What is their style of interaction?
 What is their verbal/non-verbal presentation?
 Appearance?